aaren-aras/drummers-hand-prosthetic/README.md

 This project is licensed under the MIT License, which means you're free to use, modify, and distribute the code and designs.

 ## Contact
-For questions, feedback, or collaborations, feel free to reach out to the project maintainer at your.email@example.com.
+For questions, feedback, or collaborations, feel free to reach out to the project maintainer at aaren.aras@uwaterloo.ca or w56chan@uwaterloo.ca